What To Do If Someone Aspirates

 • Medical Follow-Up: Regular appointments are essential to ensure that no complications develop, particularly in individuals with pre-existing conditions.

-For those with swallowing difficulties or a higher risk of aspiration, consider these safe eating practices:
+For those with swallowing difficulties or a higher risk of aspiration, consider these safe eating and drinking practices:

 • Chew Food Thoroughly: Small bites and thorough chewing reduce the risk of food blocking the airway.